Rubeena-a/wisecow-demo/README.md

 karmor version 1.4.6 windows/amd64 BuildDate=2025-11-20T08:16:36Z
 current version is the latest
 ```
+## Security Testing with KubeArmor

+KubeArmor is used to enforce runtime security policies inside containers.

 #### Install KubeArmor in the Cluster
+Install KubeArmor:

 ```bash
 ./karmor.exe install